prmadev/prma/content/floss_is_compatible_with_longivity.md

 Thanks to this collective effort and attention to robustness, many foundational open-source software programs have remained the best tools for the job even after decades of use.

-## Fin
+## Dear reader...

-Now, dear reader,
+Now, esteemed reader,
-I hope you grasp why someone with an interest in enduring solutions finds the FLOSS world far more fertile than the alternatives.
+I trust you comprehend the rationale behind why individuals with a penchant for enduring solutions find the realm of FLOSS far more fertile than its alternatives.